Glass Rose: Yoshinodou Family

 Denemon Yoshinodou - The head of the Yoshinodou family.
 He is the first murder victim in what becomes known as the "New World Cinema murders" in 1929.
 He is voiced by Hiroshi Arikawa in Japanese and Barry Gjerde in the English version.

 Hisako Yoshinodou - The first wife of Denemon and an actress.
 She gave birth to three children: their son, Hideo, and twins Takako and Kazuya.

 Yurie Yoshinodou - The second wife of Denemon, she gave birth to 2 children: Kanae and Marie.
 It is said throughout the game that she was Denemon's most loved wife, but in reality, she was a bitter woman who conspired to kill him.
 She committed suicide out of paranoia that Denemon would kill her one day.

 Ayako Yoshinodou - The third wife of Denemon.
 She married Denemon in order to use his money to pay off her family's debts, and she is said to be untrustworthy by her stepchildren.
 Ayako wanted to escape from life in the Yoshinodou mansion but died before she could do so.
 She is voiced by Miki Yamazaki in Japanese and Rumiko Varnes in the English version.

 Hideo Yoshinodou - The eldest son and current head of the Yoshinodou family.
 He is the husband of Youko Yoshinodou and has a son named Taki Matsubashi.
 He was the second victim of the murders.
 He is voiced by Masaki Terasoma in Japanese and Walter Roberts in the English version.

 Takako Yoshinodou - The second eldest girl in the family and Kazuya's twin sister, albeit without her knowledge.
 Following in her mother's steps, she also became an actress, and her fiancee, Kiyohiko Yoshikawa, was helping her career as a director.
 She is later murdered, and her body is found by Takashi.
 She is voiced by Saori Yumiba in Japanese and Bianca Allen in the English version.

 Kazuya Nanase - Denemon's long lost son.
 While he is still loved by his estranged father, Kazuya is a vengeful man who orchestrates the murders.
 He is voiced by Masahiro Matsuoka in Japanese and Eric Kelso in the English version.

 Matsunosuke Shimada - A gardener who works for the Yoshinodou family.
 He is involved in Yurie's conspiracy to murder Denemon.
 He is voiced by Noboru Mitani in Japanese and Jeff Manning in the English version.

+Development

+Capcom held a press conference to promote Glass Rose on February 21, 2003.
+According to Tatsuya Minami, Glass Roses graphics were inspired by Art Nouveau.
+He also said that the decision was made to give players the feeling that they're watching an old movie.

+Masahiro Matsuoka's voice and likeness was used in the game.